Missing Data

 df = pd.read_csv('data.csv', na_values = ['missing', 'unknown', 'no answer'])

 Generally, it is easier to handle missing values when first reading in the data.
 However, you do need to be careful, as missing values are replaced for all variables in the dataset.
-For example, we might not want to read in "0" as a missing value for our Airbnb example above, as it would also remove informative 0 values in the data.
+For example, we might not want to read in "0" as a missing value for our Airbnb example above, as it would also replace informative 0 values in the data.

 Analyzing Data with Missing Values